saipatel01/Innomatics_Adv_Gen-AI_Internship_Tasks_IN226020302/README.md

 *Real-Time Use:* Streaming platforms

+## 🔹 Problem 6: Delivery Address Manager
+*Description:*
+Create a class that stores customer name and delivery address and prints delivery details.

 FastAPI Assignment 1
 This project is a simple API application built using FastAPI.
 It provides endpoints to manage and retrieve product information.